corndogit/rhythm-gauntlet/README.md

 ### Created by myself

-- Enemy and item sprites
+- Enemies and some miscellaneous sprites
 - Sound effects: Created with [jsfxr](https://sfxr.me)
 - Menu Music: a simple 120BPM beat